Gwen-Bradbury/MS4/README.md

 #### Python -

+> Note: Pylint errors- has no objects member/why some errors have been left and not changed.

 ## Deployment

 This website was developed in Gitpod and pushed to the remote repositories, GitHub and Heroku.
 The live page is hosted on Heroku.